Javascript is not enabled.

 See them right now (all you need is a library card)

-Kanopy may be the best streamer that you may not have heard of.
-The platform has carved out a niche to serve colleges and universities as well as patrons of public libraries who can set up a free account with their library cards (assuming your local library belongs to the Kanopy network — find out here).
-The deep catalog of titles skew heavily toward fare that you don’t typically find on Netflix and other mainstream streamers: documentaries, foreign language films, educational kids programming and older films that even major services like Max and Paramount+ don’t bother to offer, even though they still own the rights.
-(The promise of being able to watch any old movie or TV show on demand seems to have waned as media conglomerates look to cut costs, streamline offerings and, in many cases, favor mediocrity over quality.)
+Kanopy, which launched as a streaming service in Australia in 2010, may be the best streamer you’ve never heard of.
+The platform has carved out a niche to serve colleges as well as patrons of public libraries who can set up a free account with their library cards (check with your local library to see if it belongs to the Kanopy network).
+The deep catalog of titles skews heavily toward fare that you don’t typically find on Netflix and other mainstream streaming services: educational kids programming, documentaries, foreign language films and older classics that major streamers like HBO Max and Paramount+ don’t bother to offer even if they own the rights.
+(The promise of being able to watch any old movie or TV show on demand seems to have disappeared as media conglomerates look to cut costs and streamline offerings.)

-Luckily, Kanopy offers a cornucopia of content for those seeking quality movies that are frequently off the beaten path, from the early films of Ismail Merchant and James Ivory like Maurice and The Bostonians (as well as their Oscar-winning hit Howards End) to Oscar-nominated international films like the 1988 biopic Camille Claudel and the 2015 Oscar winner Ida.
-Check with your local library about availability; many library systems also limit the number of titles you can stream per month.
-Here are our picks of some of the best Kanopy has to offer right now.
+Luckily, Kanopy offers a cornucopia of content for those seeking quality movies that are frequently off the beaten path, from the early films of Ismail Merchant and James Ivory, like Maurice and The Bostonians (as well as their Oscar-winning hit Howards End), to Oscar-nominated international films like the 1988 biopic Camille Claudel and the 2015 Oscar winner Ida.
+Check with your library about availability; many library systems also limit the number of titles you can stream per month.
+Thank your library and enjoy these 15 top picks on Kanopy right now.

-Isabelle Adjani, now 69, lights up the screen in this French-language biopic of the sculptor Camille Claudel, whose remarkable career has been largely overshadowed by her teacher and lover, Auguste Rodin, played by Gerard Depardieu, 76, at the height of his swoon-worthiness.
+Isabelle Adjani, now 70, lights up the screen in this French-language biopic of the sculptor Camille Claudel, whose remarkable career has been largely overshadowed by her teacher and lover, Auguste Rodin, played by Gérard Depardieu, 77, at the height of his swoonworthiness.
 Adjani’s performance is riveting, and she seems to melt into the role no matter what age her character happens to be in any given scene.

 Watch it: Camille Claudel

-Swedish director Ruben Östlund holds a dark mirror to the human condition in this taut domestic drama (which inspired a forgettable American remake, Downhill, starring Julia Louis-Dreyfus, 64, and Will Ferrell, 57).
-Businessman Tomas (Johannes Kuhnke, 54) is on a skiing vacation with his wife and two young daughters when a controlled avalanche momentarily appears to threaten them at the luxury resort’s outdoor deck restaurant.
-Tomas panics, running away and leaving his family behind – a momentary lapse in judgment that has a snowball effect for everyone.
+Swedish director Ruben Östlund, 51, presents a dark mirror to the human condition in this dark little domestic drama (which inspired a forgettable American remake, Downhill, starring Julia Louis-Dreyfus, 64, and Will Ferrell, 58).
+Businessman Tomas is on a ski vacation with his wife and two young daughters when a controlled avalanche momentarily appears to threaten them at the luxury resort’s outdoor deck restaurant.
+Tomas panics, running away and leaving his family behind — a momentary lapse in judgment that has a snowball effect on everyone in his orbit.

 Watch it: Force Majeure